smsharma/smsharma.github.io/_pages/about.md

 **CV:**
 A copy of my CV may be found [here](https://github.com/smsharma/CV/blob/master-pdf/cv.pdf).

-**Research Interests:** I work bidirectionally at the intersection of AI and physics, with a focus on applications towards fundamental physics discovery.
+**(Academic) Research Interests:** I work bidirectionally at the intersection of AI and physics, with a focus on applications towards fundamental physics discovery.

 My research examines how AI can be used to make better use of complex datasets from current and future experiments in cosmology, astrophysics, and particle physics across diverse modalities, scales, and physical systems.